November 18, 1952

 The increasing financial pressures of the early 70’s were felt first at Carleton and, following an administrative announcement suggesting that faculty might have to be laid off, members decided that legal protection of terms and conditions of appointment under the Ontario Labour Relations Act should be sought.
 The question of whether or not academic staff could be unionized under the OLRA (teachers have their own Act) was answered in the affirmative and so, after much work, CUASA became the first academic staff union in Ontario.
 CUASA enlarged its traditional faculty membership base by including professional librarians and instructor employees in the bargaining unit.
 Even more work followed to prepare and negotiate the first collective agreement.
 With all this came a new Constitution, new legal responsibilities and the need for a permanent office and staff to carry forward the policies and objectives of the membership.

-In 2015, CUASA celebrated its 40 years as an academic staff union.
+In 2020, CUASA will celebrate 45 years as an academic staff union.